the-gigi/dotfiles/README.md

 and then explains how to install it, how to use the existing functionality and how to extend it.

+I took some stuff from https://github.com/holman/dotfiles (some of the macOS defaults)

 ## Introduction

 The goal is to have a zero to hero one-click setup that can be extended for specific purposes